FrazierAndrew/PhoneAgentV2/README.md

 ### Agent won't connect
 - Ensure LiveKit server is running
 - Check that API keys in `.env` are correct
-- Verify agent.py is running with `dev` flag
+- Verify agent_direct.py is running and listening on port 5001

 ### No audio
 - Check microphone permissions in browser